 The remineralizing one is used in patients with a moderate and high risk of caries, during and after orthodontic therapy, in dentin hypersensitivity therapy and in case of increased sensitivity after teeth whitening or root scraping in periodontal therapy.

 It can be used in patients with reduced pH in the oral cavity, which occurs in GERD (gastroesophageal reflux disease) and pregnant women.

-These ones maintain mineral balance and ensure the availability of calcium, phosphate and fluoride ions needed in the remineralization process and prevent demineralization.
+These ones maintain mineral balance and ensure the availability of calcium, phosphate and hydroxyapatite ions needed in the remineralization process and prevent demineralization.

-The main source of fluoride in children is baby food, and brushing a child's teeth with the one containing fluoride increases overall intake, which is especially critical at the age of 18 to 24 months.
+The main source of hydroxyapatite in children is baby food, and brushing a child's teeth with the one containing hydroxyapatite increases overall intake, which is especially critical at the age of 18 to 24 months.